 How Should Tomato Tuscan Soup Be Served?

-For the best experience, ensure you serve the recipe with basil on top alongside raw extra-virgin olive oil to add some liveliness and new aroma to the dish.
+For the best experience, ensure you serve the recipe with basil on top and finish it with some extra-virgin olive oil to add liveliness and new aroma to the dish.
 Additionally, it can also be served as a base when adding other things such as burrata cheese on the pappa itself.

-There are some people who like it as a pudding, or make it as a flan.
-Regardless of where you fall, the most important thing to remember is never serve it hot, but rather absolutely lukewarm!
+The most important thing to remember is never serve it piping hot, but rather absolutely lukewarm!

 Tuscan Tomato Soup Health Benefits